-Rezoning/ and or subdivision of land: Currently Agriculture.
+Rezoning or subdivision of land: Business 2.

-Name of developer and consultant: Alzu Pig Genetics (Pty) Ltd. and AdiEnvironmental cc.
+Name of developer and consultant: Meronox (Pty) Ltd and AdiEnvironmental cc.

-Terms of reference: Dr H. Fourie is a palaeontologist commissioned to do a palaeontological impact assessment: field study to ascertain if any palaeontological sensitive material is present in the development area.
+Terms of reference: Dr H. Fourie is a palaeontologist commissioned to do a palaeontological impact assessment: desktop study to ascertain if any palaeontological sensitive material is present in the development area.
 This study will advise on the impact on fossil heritage mitigation or conservation necessary, if any.

-Dr Fourie obtained a Ph.D from the Bernard Price Institute for Palaeontological Research (now ESI), University of the Witwatersrand.
+Short Curriculum vitae (1aii,aii): Dr Fourie obtained a Ph.D from the Bernard Price Institute for Palaeontological Research (now ESI), University of the Witwatersrand.
 Her undergraduate degree is in Geology and Zoology.
 She specialises in vertebrate morphology and function concentrating on the Therapsid Therocephalia.
-For the past ten years she carried out field work in the Eastern Cape, Free State, Gauteng, Limpopo and Mpumalanga Provinces.
-Dr Fourie has been employed at the Ditsong: National Museum of Natural History in Pretoria (formerly Transvaal Museum) for 23 years.
+She is currently employed by Ditsong: National Museum of Natural History as Curator of the fossil plant, invertebrate, amphibian, fish, reptile, dinosaur and Therapsid collections.
+For the past 13 years she carried out field work in the Eastern Cape, Western Cape, North West, Northern Cape, Free State, Gauteng, Limpopo, Kwazulu Natal, and Mpumalanga Provinces.
+Dr Fourie has been employed at the Ditsong: National Museum of Natural History in Pretoria (formerly Transvaal Museum) for 25 years.